xrq-phys/Pfaffine/README.md

 ## Licensing

-These source code forms are provided under the [Mozilla Public License](https://www.mozilla.org/en-US/MPL).
+Except for some [BSD-licensed](https://opensource.org/licenses/BSD-3-Clause) kernels from the [BLIS](https://github.com/flame/blis) project, these source code forms are provided under the [Mozilla Public License](https://www.mozilla.org/en-US/MPL).
 As long as one keeps modifications of these specific files open, she or he is allowed to use it for whatever she or he likes *at her or his own risk*.